GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 ### Chrome tracing

-Finally, with Chrome Tracing, the stalwart tool for diving deep into details, you can record a "Web content rendering" trace via the new [Perfetto UI](https://ui.perfetto.dev/) (or `chrome:tracing`), and dig deep into Chrome's graphics pipeline.
+Finally, with Chrome Tracing, the tool of choice for diving deep into details, you can record a "Web content rendering" trace via the new [Perfetto UI](https://ui.perfetto.dev/) (or `about:tracing`), and dig deep into Chrome's graphics pipeline.
 It can be a daunting task, but there are a few things recently added to Chromium to make it easier.
 You can get an overview of what is available in the [Life of a